Full question:

 Answer:

-If your friend is successful in getting the leasing company to accept the payoff and transfer title to him, then it is not complicated for him/her to sell the car to you.
-This typically is done through a bill of sale and then a title transfer from the government agency where the car is registered.
-The bill of sale would be proof of ownership that allows the title to be registered with the new owner.
+If your friend successfully pays off the lease and obtains the title, selling the car to you is straightforward.
+This typically involves a bill of sale and a title transfer through the local government agency where the car is registered.
+The bill of sale serves as proof of ownership for the title registration.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.